 According to a report by the Center for Disease Control and Prevention (CDC), excessive alcohol consumption cost the U.S. economy about $249 billion in 2010, in terms of lost work productivity and added healthcare costs, among several other adverse consequences.
 More specifically, 11% of the expenses were incurred on alcohol-related healthcare costs, including, among others, treatment of liver cancer and cirrhosis, emergency care, and hospitalization.

 An employee who drinks excessively tends to have more sick days because of a weakened immune system, which slows down the healing process whenever he/she falls ill.
-Hence, an employee wellness program can come in handy to help workers overcome their addiction, improve their immunity, thereby lowering the healthcare costs.
+Hence, an employee wellness program can come in handy to help workers overcome their addiction, and improve their immunity, thereby lowering healthcare costs.

 3. Greater Employee Motivation

-Employees who participate in employee wellness programs tend to live a healthy lifestyle and develop inner motivation, that proves to be crucial in ensuring workplace productivity.
+Employees who participate in employee wellness programs tend to live a healthy lifestyle and develop inner motivation, which proves to be crucial in ensuring workplace productivity.
 Employees returning from a workout session feel refreshed, are more creative, and more focused on their work, which improves their overall efficiency, as reported by the Center for Innovative Public Health Research (CiPHR).
 Furthermore, the World Health Organization(WHO) suggests that healthy nutrition can increase an employee’s productivity by 20%.
 Hence, wellness programs can help create a workplace where each employee is happy, motivated, and focused.

 4. Reduced Absenteeism and Presenteeism